ppc64le/build-scripts/c/cockroachdb/v20.1.12-oss/README.md

 # ./cockroachdb_ubi8.sh
 ```

-# Known issues and solutions/workarounds for v20.1.12 oss build
+# Known issues and workarounds for v20.1.12 oss build

 1. Test failure in pkg/cli with "fatal: morestack on g0"